EricHorvat/gitEasyChangelog/README.md

 #### Example

-You can test the project in `example` branch, by simple running `summarise.py`
+You can test the project in `example` branch, by simple running `giteasychangelog`

 #### Credits